-An example of a knowledge graph from the Healthcare Graph Working Group (illustrative only).
+An example of a knowledge graph from the MIS GraApH Working Group (illustrative only).
 It shows the relationships between a physician and patient with their problems, symptoms and medications.

 Graph relates everything – Graph forms the foundation of modern data and analytics with capabilities to enhance and improve user collaboration, machine learning models and explainable AI.
 Although graph technologies are not new to data and analytics, there has been a shift in the thinking around them as organizations identify an increasing number of use cases.
 In fact, as many as 50% of Gartner client inquiries around the topic of AI involve a discussion around the use of graph technology.https://www.gartner.com/smarterwithgartner/gartner-top-10-data-and-analytics-trends-for-2021/

-From e-commerce and social media to clinical support
+Graphs: From e-commerce and social media to hospital decision support

-Graphs can help unleash a dormant NHS data asset
+Graphs can help unleash a dormant NHS asset – its Data

-Graphs are one foundational pillar of a more open and digital NHS.
-Along with the cloud, modern data stacks and AI, are foundational technology pillars of a digital NHS.
+Graphs, along with the cloud, modern data stacks and AI, are foundational technology pillars of a digital NHS.
 They can improve patient outcomes, increase productivity, and meet growing societal expectations of the NHS in the 21st century.
-Together these technologies can unleash the value of an under-valued NHS asset – its data asset.
+Together these technologies can unleash the value of a much under-valued dormant NHS asset – its data.